vishalverma1999/React-Project-3-iNoteBook-Using-MERN-Stack/README.md

 2) Frontend ke package.json ki scripts mein likhdo ki npm start karne par npm start ho jaye aur saath mein nodemon .\index.js server bhi

 #57 Video ----> Bhai bohot sahi explain kiya hai Context API ko theoretically, aur mene iske baare mein kuch likha nahi,,, to DIRECT VIDEO DEKHLENA

+#63 Video AddNote Component---> The name attribute specifies the name of an <input> element.

+The name attribute is used to reference elements in a JavaScript, or to reference form data after a form is submitted.

+Note: Only form elements with a name attribute will have their values passed when submitting a form.